dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 isServerSide                   Boolean   false            If this is true, the actual filtering work will be taken over by the server.
-                                                          This is used to switch between client-side filter and server-side filter. isStateful                     Boolean   false            If this is true, and isServerSide is set to true, the filter definition will only be sent when it is defined, and it should be remembered at serverside until it is changed. url                            String    ""               When both isServerSide and isStateful are true, this is a place to set the server url, if it cannot be retrieved by store.url. setupFilterQuery               Function  undefined        If you'd like to use a stateless server side filter, you'll have to modify the request object, so as to add in the filter definition.
-The signiture of this function is setupFilterQuery(commands, request).
+                                                          This is used to switch between client-side filter and server-side filter. isStateful                     Boolean   false            If this is true, and isServerSide is set to true, the filter definition will only be sent when it is defined, and it should be remembered at server side until it is changed. url                            String    ""               When both isServerSide and isStateful are true, this is a place to set the server url, if it cannot be retrieved by store.url. setupFilterQuery               Function  undefined        If you'd like to use a stateless server side filter, you'll have to modify the request object, so as to add in the filter definition.
+The signature of this function is setupFilterQuery(commands, request).
 See the last section for details.
 =============================  ========  ===============  ================================================================================================================